 Don’t go in all gung ho though – double-check manufacturer instructions to make sure that it is A-OK, and won’t damage the fabric.
 Some materials can withstand the water, but may not be able to take the heat.

-Again, we recommend that you spot test the steam cleaner on a small, unseen part of the sofa, so that you are sure that steam cleaning won’t cause any permanent damage.
+Again, we recommend that you spot-test the steam cleaner on a small, unseen part of the sofa so that you are sure that steam cleaning won’t cause any permanent damage.

-In addition to whether you can steam, clean the sofa, the manufacturer’s cleaning instructions should tell you which settings you should use on your couch.
+In addition to whether you can steam, or clean the sofa, the manufacturer’s cleaning instructions should tell you which settings you should use on your couch.
 We do have a few tips to help you clean your sofa with a steam cleaner:

 - As with stain removal, vacuum your sofa before you start to steam clean.
 After you have totally steamed your sofa, and it has completely dried, you should vacuum it again.

-- Pick a warm, temperate day to steam clean your couch, so that after you have steamed it, you can open the windows and air out the room afterwards (so your home and sofa don’t develop damp or mold).
+- Pick a warm, temperate day to steam clean your couch, so that after you have steamed it, you can open the windows and air out the room afterwards (so your home and sofa don’t develop dampness or mold).

 - Some steamers use microfiber cloths to collect dust/, dirt and debris as they clean, and make sure that if this is the model of your cleaner, you change the cloths frequently through the cleaning process.